Duck Soup poster

 The First Threshold at 16 minutes marks the transition into Act II, occurring at 24% of the runtime.
 This shows the protagonist's commitment to Firefly deliberately and publicly insults Ambassador Trentino at a reception, slapping him and refusing to apologize.
 This choice escalates tensions between Freedonia and Sylvania, making war increasingly inevitable., moving from reaction to action.

 The Collapse moment at 46 minutes (68% through) represents the emotional nadir.
 Here, Chicolini is captured as a Sylvanian spy and sentenced to death by Firefly.
 The trial scene represents the death of reason and justice—a kangaroo court that condemns a man for comedic effect.
-War erupts in full force., illustrates the protagonist at their lowest point.
+War erupts in full force., reveals the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 53 minutes initiates the final act resolution at 77% of the runtime.
 Mrs. Teasdale arrives with news that help is on the way for Freedonia.
 Firefly and his allies rally for a final push against Trentino, armed with fruit and vegetables as weapons.
 Absurdist synthesis of war and comedy., demonstrating the transformation achieved throughout the journey.